Variational Bayes and Truncation approximations for Enriched Dirichlet process mixtures

-The use of a truncation approximation of the infinite mixture in stick-breaking representation of DPM by a finite one was first introduced by \cite{ishwaran2001gibbs}.
-Burns et al \cite{burns2023truncation} extended this concept to EDPM setup.
-Assuming fixed number of clusters $(N, M)$, they have shown $P_{NM}$ converges almost surely to an EDPM with base distribution $P_{0\theta}\times P_{0\psi|\theta}$ and precision parameters $\alpha^\theta$, $\alpha^{\psi|\theta}$.
+The use of a truncation approximation of the infinite mixture in stick-breaking representation of DPM by a finite one was first introduced by \cite{ishwaran2001gibbs}. \cite{burns2023truncation} extended this concept to an EDPM setup.
+Assuming a fixed number of clusters $(N, M)$, they have shown $P_{NM}$ converges almost surely to an EDPM with base distribution $P_{0\theta}\times P_{0\psi|\theta}$ and precision parameters $\alpha^\theta$, $\alpha^{\psi|\theta}$.